paskozdilar/zrpc/README.md

 - minimal setup - *server name* is used as identifier
 - minimal serialization/transport/deserialization overhead
-- simple RPC model - call a remote procedure and wait for return value or timeout error
+- asynchronous RPC calls via `zrpc.asyncio`

 ### Cons:

-- no out-of-the-box asynchronous RPC calls
 - not usable in networking environment (at least without `socat` hacks)
 - RPC-only - no support for Publish-Subscribe or any other network architecture